 High Blood Pressure (Hypertension)

-High blood pressure is known as “the silent killer,” as it can lead to strokes or heart attacks without any obvious symptoms.
+High blood pressure is “the silent killer”.
+This is because it can lead to strokes or heart attacks without any obvious symptoms.
 While some people experience nosebleeds, dizziness, and headaches from high blood pressure, others don’t feel anything unusual.
 There’s only one way to know if you have high blood pressure: measure it.
 Having a blood pressure machine at home for self-testing can be a life saver.

 The Main Causes Of High Blood Pressure